 In meeting its fiduciary responsibilities to its clients, Covenant expects every employee to demonstrate the highest standards of ethical conduct for continued employment with Covenant.
 Strict compliance with the provisions of the Code shall be considered a basic condition of employment with Covenant.
 Covenant's reputation for fair and honest dealing with its clients has taken considerable time to build.
 This standing could be seriously damaged as the result of even a single securities transaction being considered questionable in light of the fiduciary duty owed to our clients.
-Employees are urged to seek the advice of John Guarino, the Chief Compliance Officer, for any questions about the Code or the application of the Code to their individual circumstances.
+Employees are urged to seek the advice of Bill Cunliffe, the Chief Compliance Officer, for any questions about the Code or the application of the Code to their individual circumstances.
 Employees should also understand that a material breach of the provisions of the Code may constitute grounds for disciplinary action, including termination of employment with Covenant.

 The provisions of the Code are not all-inclusive.
 Rather, they are intended as a guide for employees of Covenant in their conduct.
-In those situations where an employee may be uncertain as to the intent or purpose of the Code, he/she is advised to consult with John Guarino.
-John Guarino may grant exceptions to certain provisions contained in the Code only in those situations when it is clear beyond dispute that the interests of our clients will not be adversely affected or compromised.
+In those situations where an employee may be uncertain as to the intent or purpose of the Code, he/she is advised to consult with the Chief Compliance Officer, who may grant exceptions to certain provisions contained in the Code only in those situations when it is clear beyond dispute that the interests of our clients will not be adversely affected or compromised.
 All questions arising in connection with personal securities trading should be resolved in favor of the client even at the expense of the interests of employees.
-Personal Trading Covenant has adopted the following principles governing personal investment activities by Covenant's supervised persons: - The interest of the client accounts will at all times be placed first; - All personal securities transactions will be conducted in such manner as to avoid any actual or potential conflict of interest or any abuse of an individual's position of trust and responsibility; and Access persons must not take inappropriate advantage of their positions.